 If when opening a project, MPS detects unresolved path variables, it asks you to define proper values for them.
-If for some reason you don’t want to do that (for example, you are not going to use the corresponding library or libraries), you have an option of adding the corresponding variables to a list of ignored variables.
+If you don’t want to do that (for example, you are not going to use the corresponding library or libraries), you have an option of adding the corresponding variables to a list of ignored variables.

 There may also be other cases when the list of ignored variables is useful.